Julianne Lindberg, Ph.D.

 - Phone: (775) 682-9018

 Dr. Lindberg is also an avid and experienced clarinetist.
-She performs frequently with the Reno Philharmonic and Nevada Opera, and maintains a private studio of students.
+She performs frequently with the Reno Philharmonic and with local chamber groups, and maintains a private studio of students.